ACT Residual Test

 Pre-registration and payment of test fees ($50) are simple and easy.
 Go to www.savannahstate.edu/testing (Click “Register for Exam”) and follow the prompts to complete registration timely.
 Test candidates must be eligible to take the ACT Residual Test prior to test registration/payment.
 You are encouraged to register at least 24-48 hours in advance of the test date to confirm eligibility and seat availability.

-*Additional dates are offered in the fall and spring.
+*Additional dates are offered in the summer and fall.

 - Bring Photo Identification (driver’s license, school ID with current year, passport, or government issued ID) is required for admittance to the test.
 Personal face recognition are NOT acceptable.
 First and last names must match the registration.
 See www.actstudent.org for required valid photo ID.